Calcutta, India - 1833

 She hated knowing she was at this paragon’s mercy.
 “Why would I turn to a self-entitled man who had forcibly kissed me and is now asking me for ‘compensation’?
 I am not letting your lower half penetrate mine.”

-Flushing, he choked on a startled laugh.
+He coughed past a startled laugh.
 “I wasn’t—”

 “You were.
 ‘Name your price, cherub, and I will name mine.
 Be forewarned, it is hefty’.”

 Glancing up toward the heavens as if looking for eternal guidance, he crossed himself with the creak of leather and muttered, “I apologize.
 The brandy is making me a touch insolent.”